-Important Dates for the Lesuard family
+Early History of the Lesuard family

 This web page shows only a small excerpt of our Lesuard research.
 Another 95 words (7 lines of text) covering the years 1053, 1641, 1658, 1701, 1657 and 1715 are included under the topic Early Lesuard History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Lesuard include Seward, Sewerd, Saward and others.

 Early Notables of the Lesuard family (pre 1700)